AstraZeneca Supplier Page

 - Wherever possible, suppliers should submit invoices electronically – by the Ariba Supplier Network (ASN - only available in some countries) or by email.
 Invoices sent in paper format may take longer to process.

-- Suppliers that transact with AZ on the ASN should submit all invoices via this channel where possible.
+- Suppliers that transact with AstraZeneca on the ASN should submit all invoices via this channel where possible.
 There is no requirement to send additional hard or email copies.

 - Invoices that are non-compliant will be rejected and a notification sent back to the supplier.
-Corrected invoices should be returned to AZ as soon as possible to minimise delays in payment.
+Corrected invoices should be returned to AstraZeneca as soon as possible to minimise delays in payment.

 Electronic Transactions via Ariba Network